 ***not the case on Wednesday when Simon first smashed his love plums on a new trail probably not best ridden in those conditions, and then his still healing shoulder on the exit of the same trail.
 Being supportive types of chaps, we blamed his tyre choice 🙂

 Remember Feng Shui?
-If so, you’ll remember how to confidently attune your Chi to furniture arranged in confident positions according to the principles of bagua.
+If so, you’ll remember how to confidently attune your Chi to furniture arranged in assured positions according to the principles of bagua.
 Very popular in the 90s before we had Wellness, Influencers and TikTok taking up the slack for monetised grifts selling maximum benefit for minimum input.

 I’m sure there is something in it, but mostly for those emptying the bank accounts for that cohort of spiritually curious true believers.
 See also those of us allegedly immune to bike marketing 😉